 Step 4.
-Then, name your backup task, click Add Source to add OneDrive as the backup source, you can also only select certain files on OneDrive.
+Then, name your backup task, and click Add Source to add OneDrive as the backup source, you can also only select certain files on OneDrive.
 Click Add Destination to choose another cloud storage (e.g. Google Drive) as a backup destination.

 Step 5.
 Click Start Backup to backup OneDrive data to Google Drive.

 If you meet the “OneDrive ‘shared with me’ not showing on desktop” issue, you can follow the above 5 effective solutions to fix it.
 Generally, the listed methods can solve most of OneDrive problems.
 Also, you can consider switching to a more stable cloud backup software such as CBackup for use.
 If you decide to switch to other cloud storage services, don't forget to use CBackup to backup OneDrive files in advance, which is free and easy to use.